charlesxu90/phbuilder/README.md

 #### 12. Use inverse-Boltzmann to refine the parameterization.

 With the obtained coefficients we now need to run 10 (100ns) replicas of the ligand in a box of water.
 For this you can simply follow the basic workflow, but you should set simulation pH = ligand pKa, and bias barrier height to 0 kJ/mol (`dwpE = 0`).
-When plotting the resulting $\lambda$-trajectories as a histogram, one should observe approximately flat distributions as Edwp = 0 implies no contribution from $V_{\text{bias}}$, and pH = pKa implies no contribution from $V_{\text{pH}}$, leaving only $V_{\text{ff}}$ and $V_{\text{corr}}$, which should exactly cancel out if parameterization was succesful.
+When plotting the resulting $\lambda$-trajectories as a histogram, one should observe approximately flat distributions as Edwp = 0 implies no contribution from $V_{\text{bias}}$, and pH = pKa implies no contribution from $V_{\text{pH}}$, leaving only $V_{\text{ff}}$ and $V_{\text{corr}}$, which should exactly cancel out if parameterization was successful.
 However, due to poor sampling efficiency during parameterization, those distributions are not flat even after longer parameterization runs.
 To overcome that, we will have to update the dvdl coefficients by adding the correction which should flatten the distribution.
 The correction for dvdl is computed as the derivative of $U(\lambda)$, where $U$ is the Boltzmann inversion of the distribution $p(\lambda)$: $U = -R T \log(p)$.
-To get this correction `fit_parameterization.py` needs to be run in reweighing mode:
+To get this correction `fit_parameterization.py` needs to be run in reweighting mode:

 ```
-python fit_paramterization.py -f MD.mdp -m s -g ARGT
+python fit_parameterization.py -f MD.mdp -m s -g ARGT
 ```

 #### 13. Perform simulations with the updated coefficient to check that the distributions are now flat.

-The reweighing can be repeated several times, but usually one repetition is enough.
+The reweighting can be repeated several times, but usually one repetition is enough.
 Once it has been observed that the distributions are flat, you are ready to use the parameterized ligand for CpHMD simulations.
 If not, there might be mistakes in your parameterization procedure, you might need to use a higher-order fit, or there are sampling issues and you might need to modify (bonded) parameters.

 ## Running CpHMD simulations on HPC resources